Affan1/IntegrityWorks/README.md

-# IntegrityGigs 🚀
+# IntegrityWorks 🚀

 ### **The Trusted Marketplace for Elite Developers & Serious Clients.**

 Tired of the freelance chaos?
-IntegrityGigs is a curated platform that eliminates scams, low-quality projects, and unreliable talent.
+IntegrityWorks is a curated platform that eliminates scams, low-quality projects, and unreliable talent.
 We ensure a fair, transparent, and professional environment where **skilled developers** find meaningful work and **serious clients** get exceptional results.

 ---

-## ✨ Why IntegrityGigs?
+## ✨ Why IntegrityWorks?

 ### For Developers: Code with Confidence.